SRGSSR/pillarbox-event-dispatcher/README.md

 ### Continuous Integration

-This project uses GitHub Actions to automate the development workflow with the following main
+This project automates its development workflow using GitHub Actions across two main workflows: quality checks and releases.
-workflows:

 1. **Quality Check for Pull Requests**
-   Runs static analysis and unit tests for every pull request to ensure the code meets quality standards.
+   Triggered on every pull request to the `main` branch, this workflow ensures the code passes static analysis and unit tests.
+It guarantees that any new code meets quality standards before being merged into the main branch.

 2. **Release Workflow**
-   Handles versioning and releases using `semantic-release` when changes are pushed to the `main` branch.
-This includes generating release notes and updating the repository.
+   When changes are pushed to the `main` branch, this workflow handles versioning and releases using `semantic-release`.
+It automatically bumps the version, generates release notes, creates a tag, and publishes a Docker image to an Amazon ECR repository.

-3. **Deployment Workflow**
-   Builds the Docker image for the service and pushes it to an Amazon ECR repository when a new tag is created.

 ## Contributing